Owner of a Lonely Heart

 "Owner of a Lonely Heart" is a song by British progressive rock band Yes.
-It is the first track and single from their eleventh studio album, 90125 (1983), and was released in October 1983.
+It is the first track and single from their eleventh studio album 90125 (1983), and was released on 24 October 1983.
 Written primarily by guitarist and singer Trevor Rabin, contributions were made to the final version by singer Jon Anderson, bassist Chris Squire, and producer Trevor Horn.

-"Owner of a Lonely Heart" was released in October 1983, as the album's first single.
-It was a commercial success in the United States, becoming the band's first and only single to reach No. 1 on the Billboard Hot 100 chart and its Hot Mainstream Rock Tracks chart.
-In 1984, the song reached No. 8 in the year-end charts in the US.
-The single was reissued various times throughout the 1980s and 1990s with different remix versions and B-sides.
+The song was a commercial success in the United States, becoming the band's only single to reach No. 1 on the Billboard Hot 100 and Hot Mainstream Rock Tracks charts.
+In 1984, the song was ranked No. 8 on the U.S. year-end chart.
+The single was reissued several times throughout the 1980s and 1990s with various remix versions and B-sides.

 Development

 Origins and demo version

 The song originated in 1979 from South African musician, singer-songwriter, and producer Trevor Rabin; while going to the toilet, he wrote "the whole thing, from beginning to end".
 Rabin then put down his ideas onto tape using his home equipment which included a 4-track tape machine.
 One of the recordings consisted of the main verse and chorus riff played on an acoustic guitar with some vocals.
 A developed version with drums, keyboards, and a complete set of lyrics was completed in 1980.
 Both recordings were released on Rabin's demo compilation album 90124, in 2003.
 For the full version, Rabin used the first and second tracks to record the instruments and vocals before mixing the song onto the third.
 He added: "You would be making decisions based on what was coming, and sometimes those decisions would be wrong – but you couldn't undo them.
 One of the things, a happy accident, was that all of the brass stabs and those weird things that happen on the record – they were just a product of what happened with the demo".

 After relocating to Los Angeles in 1981, Rabin added the song to his collection of demos that he wished to develop for a fourth solo album.
 Among the record labels that Rabin pitched his work to was Arista Records, but he recalled owner Clive Davis rejecting them on the basis of the songs sounding "too strange, and would not be a hit", and suggesting that Rabin "write stuff more like Foreigner and then come back.
 I never did".
 Rabin then landed a development deal with Geffen Records who introduced Rabin to musicians with the intention of forming Asia, but Rabin declined due to the lack of chemistry and his preference for making a solo album.